Sports in Toronto: Universities

-Tyndale University, a private university and seminary in Toronto, maintains several student athletic clubs; although these teams do not compete at a varsity level.
-The University of Guelph-Humber is a jointly-operated post-secondary institution in Toronto between the University of Guelph (based in Guelph), and Humber College, and does not maintain its own athletic programs.
-However, students attending Guelph-Humber are able to participate in the varsity programs of Guelph-Humber's parent institutions, including the Guelph Gryphons, or the Humber Hawks.
-Two independent public university based in Toronto do not operate a competitive athletics program, OCAD University, and the Université de l'Ontario français.
+The University of Guelph-Humber is a jointly operated post-secondary institution in Toronto between the University of Guelph (based in Guelph), and Humber College, and does not maintain its athletic programs.
+However, students attending Guelph-Humber can participate in the varsity programs of Guelph-Humber's parent institutions, including the Guelph Gryphons, or the Humber Hawks.

+Two independent public universities based in Toronto do not operate a competitive athletics program, OCAD University, and the Université de l'Ontario français.
+Tyndale University, a private university and seminary in Toronto, maintains several student athletic clubs, although these teams do not compete at a varsity level.

 Colleges

 There are presently four public colleges in Toronto that operate a competitive athletics program.
 They include Centennial College's Centennial Colts, George Brown College's George Brown Huskies, Humber College's Humber Hawks, and the Seneca College's Seneca Sting.
 All four college varsity programs are members of the Ontario Colleges Athletic Association; which itself is a member of the Canadian Collegiate Athletic Association.

 Students of Collège Boréal's Toronto campus are also able to compete for that college's athletic programs; although most of the athletic facilities for the Collège Boréal Vipères is based outside Toronto, at the university's main campus in Greater Sudbury.